← Back to Blog

 4. Use Photo Scanning for Nutrition Labels

-If the barcode doesn't work, apps like NutraSafe let you take a photo of the nutrition label.
-AI automatically extracts calories, protein, carbs, and fats.
+If the barcode doesn't work, you can take a photo of the nutrition label in our app and the AI extracts calories, protein, carbs and fats.
+(AI meal scanning is a NutraSafe Pro feature.)

 5. Set Custom Allergen Alerts